AustinGil/presentations/make-div.md

 ---

-# Let's recap: From the beginning...
+# Now, from the beginning...

 <div class="leading-loose">
 <v-clicks>